equinor/radix-platform/public-site/site/docs/topic-sla/index.md

 ### Uptime

-  * **Platform monthly uptime: 99.5%** - expected uptime for radix as a hosting platform.
+  * **Platform monthly uptime: 99.5%** - expected uptime for Radix as a hosting platform.
-  * **Omnia Radix services monthly uptime: 98%** - expected uptime for radix services, as CI/CD and monitoring.
+  * **Omnia Radix services monthly uptime: 98%** - expected uptime for Radix services, as CI/CD and monitoring.
   * **Planned maintenance:** We will announce planned maintenance at least 2 business days in advance.
 Downtime during planned maintenance does not count towards uptime goals.

 ### Associated operational risks